Sugar (desktop environment): Design principles

-Software components

-Applications developed by Sugar Labs are very pragmatic which offers several opportunities to avail which enhances the skills and makes them dexterous in their field.
-Sugar Activities include Turtle Blocks 3D, Ruler, Recall and many more.

-Hundreds of learning activities for Sugar can be downloaded from the Sugar Activity Library.
-Additional activities are available from third parties, such as the Project Ceibal portal in Uruguay.

 History

 In May 2006 Sugar's developers described it as primarily a "tool for expression," and plans were in place to include multimedia and social networking features.

 Since May 2008 Sugar has been developed under the umbrella of Sugar Labs, a member project of the Software Freedom Conservancy.
 Some contributors are employed by One Laptop per Child and other related organizations, others are volunteers, in many cases associated with the free software community.
 Contributors to the original Sugar platform included Marco Pesenti Gritti, Walter Bender, Christopher Blizzard, Eben Eliason, Simon Schampijer, Christian Schmidt, Lisa Strausfeld, Takaaki Okada, Tomeu Vizoso, and Dan Williams.

 Cross-platform

 By early 2007 Sugar could be installed, with some difficulty, on several Linux distributions, and in virtual machines on other operating systems.
 By mid-2008 Sugar was available on the Debian, Ubuntu, and Fedora distributions of Linux; e.g., as of Ubuntu 8.04 (Hardy Heron), Sugar could be installed from the official Ubuntu universe repositories.
 By mid-2009 Sugar was also available on openSUSE and other Linux distributions.
 Sugar 0.82.1 was included in the OLPC system software release 8.2.0 for XO-1 laptops.
 Sugar 0.86 was released on September 30, 2009.
 Sugar 0.88 was released on March 31, 2010.
 Sugar 0.90.0 was released in October, 2010.
 There were three releases in 2011 and one in June 2012, which included support for the ARM architecture on the XO 1.75.
 Builds for OLPC XO laptops and the release schedule are available at OS releases.
 Sugar has been ported to run on Android, Firefox OS and iOS using HTML5 and JavaScript under the project name "Sugarizer"; with additional clients written for Web browsers supporting HTML5.